-the offices of President and Treasurer of the societies, since these offices in turn confer, by virtue of Statutes 5 and 6, membership of the Governing Body and the Council respectively, for the duration that these offices are held.

-- (e) Where the junior members of Council and Governing Body are not able to attend a meeting of those bodies, it will not be possible to nominate an alternate attendee. - (f) The Council may also, at its discretion, and on the recommendations of the Committee on Committees, appoint junior members to Committees of the Council.
+- (d) Strict adherence to election procedures is of particular importance with respect to the offices of President and Treasurer of the societies, since these offices in turn confer, by virtue of Statutes 5 and 6, membership of the Governing Body and the Council respectively, for the duration that these offices are held. - (e) Where the junior members of Council and Governing Body are not able to attend a meeting of those bodies, it will not be possible to nominate an alternate attendee. - (f) The Council may also, at its discretion, and on the recommendations of the Committee on Committees, appoint junior members to Committees of the Council.
 Junior members of Committees shall normally be elected officers or committee members of the JCR or MCR, although this is not an absolute requirement.
 Where a junior member of a Committee is unable to attend a meeting, an alternate may attend in their place for that meeting, subject to agreement in advance by the Chair of that Committee. - (g) The Treasurers of the JCR and MCR respectively are responsible for maintaining the finances of their society in good order, including maintaining a record of all transactions, including receipts where available, and all bank statements.
-Each of the JCR and MCR shall have a Senior Treasurer drawn from amongst the Fellows of the College. - (h) The Treasurers of the JCR and MCR respectively must produce draft accounts in a format acceptable to the Finance Manager for each financial year ending 30 June, and submit copies of the draft accounts to the Finance Manager and the Senior Treasurer by 31 August following the end of the financial year.
-They should additionally submit copies of bank statements and receipts to the Finance Manager by this date.
-The Finance Manager will audit the accounts, and when satisfied, and in consultation with the Senior Treasurer, sign them. - (i) The accounts of the JCR and the MCR must be submitted for approval to the same meetings of the Council and the Governing Body as the College's statutory accounts. - (j) The Council shall have the power to grant an annual allocation of College funds to support the work of the JCR and the MCR.
+Each of the JCR and MCR shall have a Senior Treasurer drawn from amongst the Fellows of the College. - (h) The Treasurers of the JCR and MCR respectively must produce draft accounts in a format acceptable to the Head of Finance for each financial year ending 30 June, and submit copies of the draft accounts to the Head of Finance and the Senior Treasurer by 31 August following the end of the financial year.
+They should additionally submit copies of bank statements and receipts to the Head of Finance by this date.
+The Head of Finance will audit the accounts, and when satisfied, and in consultation with the Senior Treasurer, sign them. - (i) The accounts of the JCR and the MCR must be submitted for approval to the same meetings of the Council and the Governing Body as the College's statutory accounts. - (j) The Council shall have the power to grant an annual allocation of College funds to support the work of the JCR and the MCR.
 The amount of such allocations shall be at the absolute discretion of the Council.
 Where allocations are made to the societies, they shall be determined by Council as early in the financial year as is practicable, and shall be paid in three equal termly instalments.